US ventilators to reach India in 3 weeks, to cost around Rs 192 million

 New Delhi, May 16: The ventilators promised by US President Donald Trump would reach India in three weeks.
 The US will send in 200 ventilators, each of which would cost India Rs 9.6 lakh, without accounting for the transportation costs.

 As reported by Hindustan Times, the ventilators would reach India either by the end of this month or early June.
-In all this would cost India around Rs 192 million.
+In all, this would cost India around Rs 192 million.

 US will donate ventilators to friends in India says Trump